ameyzagade/AspNetCoreFilterPipeline/README.md

 - If multiple filters are added at global level or at controller/action method level, they run in the order in which they are defined.
 - Order can be overridden by explicity assigning an order value.
+  Lower integer value, execution prioritised.
+Higher integer value, execution deprioritised.
+- Custom action filters can implement IOrderedFilter to add order property which contols order of execution in the framework.